Nicole L. Achee

 Delaney Lenaghan’19 graduated in Psychology and Pre-Health.
 She worked with the lab for three years and she conducted research evaluting long-lasting insecticide nets in Belize.

 Sarah Denning’18 graduated in political science and pre health major.
 She has worked in the lab for two years studying the effects of spatial repellents on aedes mosquitoes.

 Emily Hansen’21 graduated in biology/political science major.
 She was a member of the lab for two years, doing research on insecticide resistance in Aedes aegypti mosquitoes in Belize.

 Allison Hogan’18 was with the lab for two years and graduated in Neuroscience.
 Her research project involved working with Triatomines and T. cruzi in infection studies.

 Jugyeong “Esther” Lee

-Jugyeong “Esther” Lee is currently a junior Science Business major.
-As an undergraduate researcher for the past year, her research project aims to understand flight patterns of Aedes aegypti exposed to spatial repellents.
+Jugyeong “Esther” Lee’18 graduated in Science Business.
+As an undergraduate researcher for two years, her research project aimed to understand flight patterns of Aedes aegypti exposed to spatial repellents.